 In the sections that follow, we report a computational account of social understanding that builds on insights from these prior efforts.
-Readers who are familiar with this earlier work will perceive that the elements in this account are not novel, but also that, when taken together, they make an important contribution by providing a coherent system-level approach to modeling social understanding.
-We begin this paper by presenting a suitable class of problems to drive our work.
-After that, we review UMBRA, an earlier abductive system for single-agent plan understanding that forms the basis of our response.
-Next, we describe the representational and processing extensions we have made so that UMBRA may support social cognition.
-We use experimental studies to evaluate these extensions, demonstrating their efficacy and importance to our approach.
+Readers who are familiar with this earlier work will see that the elements in this account are not novel, but also that, when taken together, they make an important contribution by providing a coherent system-level approach to modeling social understanding.
+We start by presenting a suitable class of problems, and then review UMBRA, an earlier system for single-agent plan understanding that forms the basis of our response.
+Next we describe the representational and processing extensions we have made to let UMBRA support social cognition, followed by experimental studies that demonstrate their efficacy and importance.
 In closing, we discuss specific pieces of related work in more detail, along with our plans for future research.